 What else can be used to fill the cookies?

-If you don’t have quince jam, feel free to use any other jam you like: strawberry, apricot, or cherry are great favourite of mine.
+If you don’t have blackberry jam, feel free to use any other jam you like: strawberry, apricot, or cherry are great favourite of mine.
 Marmalade is another great option here.

 Turkish delight would also work like a treat, plus it’s less messy to fill the cookies with.
 Right, no more wasting time, let’s roll up the sleeves and bake some cookies!
 They make a fantastic choice for parties, since one batch gives you lots of cookies.